bolliebrain/pearceys-picnics/README.md

 TEST THESE

+### Test Cases and Results

+Test each feature functionality
+Do we mention hero image zoom here?

 ### Known bugs

 - Hero image appearing in Microsoft Edge - reducing the pixel size of the image may have fixed this